batxes/4Cin/README.md

     we modified the windows so the beads represent the same in SIX comparison

     Pa3Fo1_Cristina _> takke data that is smoothed already in window30.
 Take only the locus.
 We apply normalization normal but we calculate Z-score of each chromosome.

+    VIEWPOINT CAN BE 0!
+SO we have to do -1 to the line in the file